sebhd1/taskify/README.md

 - I used Stack Overflow for general troubleshooting and issues with grid spacing.

-- Feedback and comments from the reviewer of my portfolio project number 1/2/3 were taken into account for this project when running tests and identifying and fixing bugs.
+- Feedback and comments from the reviewer of my previous portfolio projects were taken into account for this project when running tests and identifying and fixing bugs.

 * The static images were taken from [Unsplash](https://unsplash.com/)